 You can have any of those spreads covered in no time.

 Contrast this with people who trade the 5m chart.
 I checked the ATR on the GBP/NZD 5m chart.
 The spread was 5, the ATR was 14.
 That’s 35.7%!!

 At that point, you may have an argument.

 “But I’m just being smart by trading pairs with low spreads.
 It adds up over time”.

-No, stupid, you’re missing out on major gains, and you’re doing it on purpose.
+No, stupid, you’re missing out on major gains by passing on the more volatile currency pairs, and you’re doing it on purpose.

 The NZD/CHF had the worst percentage on the board.
 Should you still trade it?
 Absolutely!

 I looked back at my trading log for 2017.
 I traded the NZD/CHF 5 times, and netted 148 pips for the year.